 At the start of each parliamentary session, a senator is nominated by a selection committee to assume the role of Speaker pro tempore, or acting Speaker.
 The nomination is then confirmed through a vote in the Senate.
 The Speaker pro tempore serves whenever the Speaker is unable to attend a sitting of the Senate.

 Senators who belong to the governing political party in the House of Commons are organized into a caucus, the leader of which is the Leader of the Government in the Senate.
-Appointed by the Prime Minister, the Government Leader serves as a member of Cabinet.
-As such, the Government Leader is able to speak with the authority of the Government during Senate debates on bills and during Senate Question Period, while simultaneously representing the Senate in Cabinet.
+Appointed by the Prime Minister, the Government Leader often speaks for the Government during Senate debates on bills and answers questions on its behalf during Senate Question Period.

 Just as supporters of the Government are organized into a caucus, other senators organize themselves into an Opposition caucus headed by the Leader of the Opposition in the Senate.1 The Opposition Leader often articulates the policy positions of the Opposition during debate on Government bills, and coordinates the efforts of the Opposition in the Senate Chamber and in committees.